palegrass/ELO-Calculation-Test/README.md

 If you're using Windows, I'm pretty sure running this will give a windows security warning because that has happened with all other files I've ever distributed.
 If you don't trust me just check the source for yourself, or even build it yourself.

 ## Planned Features

-If this goes well, I'll probably add a basic prefab system to let the user decide the ratios and placements that are counted in the case of other scenarios than just mega.

 I also might make it so the order of players does not matter as long as the placements are correct, but probably not anytime soon.